ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 Build normally echos out its log messages of what it is currently compiling And and any warning or error messages.
 If you say quiet, then it will only tell you it succcessfully completed or list the errors it detected.
+One can set this in a cs init file as  buildflags=quiet .

+## :build xxx nomixedcase
+will suppress all warnings about words spelled in various cases, but leave all other warnings intact. nomixedcase can be specified on the local build command as well.
+One can set this in a cs init file as  buildflags=nomixedcase .

 ## Build warning messages